 - minimising the potential for disputes between family members regarding your assets and how they should be distributed.

 It is equally important to regularly update your will.
 Circumstances change – children are born, beneficiaries predecease you, your asset pool changes by either the growth or disposal of assets, and so on.
 You should update your will when there is a significant event in your life, such as marriage or divorce, or otherwise at least every two to three years to ensure that your wishes remain current and valid.

 At Paula Sutherland & Associates, our lawyers and solicitors offer comprehensive, accessible and affordable assistance to clients in relation to their estate planning needs.
+We can also assist with reseals of probate if required.
 For an appointment or to discuss drafting or updating your will, contact us.

 POWERS OF ATTORNEY

 Just as important as making a last will and testament, your estate planning should include a power of attorney.
 Mental incapacity can also be an unpredictable eventuality resulting from injury or illness, but ensuring you have an Enduring Power of Attorney in place will protect your estate in circumstances where you are no longer in control.
 Alternatively, in other cases, you may simply benefit from a General Power of Attorney by having the ability to delegate to another person/s who can effect transactions on your behalf whilst you still retain the mental capacity yourself.